Amity Nursery

 There is an endless debate about own-root versus grafted/budded rose plants.
 Depending on which catalog you read, or who you talk to, you'll hear both sides.

 Double DelightHybrid Teas became popular in the 20th century and grafting a small bud from the desired plant onto a field-grown vigorous other variety rootstock became a way to mass produce the desired variety.
-Grafted bareroot roses are budded onto year-old field grown rootstocks, grown for another season and then machine removed, roots cleaned and stored in cold storage until they are shipped.
+Grafted bareroot roses are budded onto year-old field grown rootstocks, grown for another season and then dug, roots cleaned and stored in cold storage until they are shipped.
 Typically they reach mature size in 2-4 years because they've had an extra year of growth in a field .
 You can tell the difference between each type of rose bush by looking for the grafting knot where the variety purchased was budded onto the rootstock.
 Own-root roses will not have this knot at the base of the plant.

-With that brief background, for the actual pros and cons of the two types of rose production we'll list the most commonly adhered to reasons below, keeping our bias at a minimum...
+With that brief background, for the actual pros and cons of the two types of rose production we'll list the most commonly adhered to reasons here:

 2. Own-root roses are typically shipped in pots of moist soil, year round.
 When a rose is purchased in a pot it is usually very obvious that it's either alive or dead on arrival.
-Our rose pots are full of healthy canes and roots and are waiting to be transplanted whenever the customer wants delivery.
+Rose pots are full of healthy canes and roots and are waiting to be transplanted whenever the customer wants delivery.
 Their tender feeder roots have not gone through the trauma of a budded rose that is grown in a field for up to two years, pulled from the ground by machinery in the fall and kept in cold storage until shipped in spring.
 Roses from pots generally have no transplant shock when put in the ground.
-Grafted bareroot roses can only be shipped while dormant and may die in cold-storage but it's not obvious until they don't come out of dormancy weeks to months after being planted.
+Grafted bareroot roses can only be shipped while dormant and may die in cold-storage but it's not obvious until they don't come out of dormancy months after being planted.

 3. With own-root roses you never have to bother with removing unwanted canes (suckers) of the rootstock variety.
 De-suckering is very important for budded plants as without it the vigorous rootstock can take over and replace the original plant (this is THE reason your grafted yellow/purple/white/apricot rose is now blooming with the red flowers of Dr. Huey rootstock: Dr. Huey Other common rootstocks are white R. multiflora, white and pink Odorata, pink R. Mannettii and dark pink/mauve De la Grifferaie).